Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 The month of Ramadan [is that] in which was revealed the Quran, a guidance for the people and clear proofs of guidance and criterion.
 So, whoever sights [the new moon of] the month, let him fast it; and whoever is ill or on a journey - then an equal number of other days.
 Allah intends for you ease and does not intend for you hardship and [wants] for you to complete the period and to glorify Allah for that [to] which He has guided you, and perhaps you will be grateful.Translation of Surah Al-Baqarah, 2:185

-The cost of Fidya for each day of missed fasts is to feed a poor person two meals in one day, either by monetary payment or by supplying the wheat, rice or staple crop yourself.
+The cost of Fidya for each day of missed fasts is to feed a poor person two meals in one day, either by monetary payment or by supplying the wheat, rice, or staple crop yourself.
 This is 1/2 Saa in the Hanafi school of thought or 1 Saa in the Shafi and other schools.
 1 Saa equals approximately 3 kilograms.

 The Fidya price for an individual should be based and calculated on the price of whole wheat, rice or the local staple crop where the person resides.
-In the UK, the current Fidya price is £4 per person per day, although prices may change for Ramadan 2021.
+In the UK, the current Fidya price is £5 per person per day, although prices may change for Ramadan 2024.

-If you deliberately miss a fast without a valid reason, then you must either fast for an additional 60 days or make a charitable donation to feed 60 people, at the same rate required for Fidya.
+If you deliberately miss a fast without a valid reason, then you must either fast for an additional 60 days or make a charitable donation to feed 60 people at the same rate required for Fidya.

-Fitrana is another name for Zakat-ul-Fitr which is a compulsory Ramadan donation.
+Fitrana is another name for Zakat-al-Fitr, which is a compulsory Ramadan donation.
 Fitrana donations are taken to allow the less well-off to enjoy the Eid festivities along with the rest of the Muslim community.
 With that in mind, this donation should be made during Ramadan and before Eid prayers begin at the latest.

 Adults should pay for themselves and for children or others in their care who are unable to pay for themselves.

 A sick or unwell individual should only fast if s/he can do so.
-Otherwise, s/he is excused from fasting however fidya will be due for each incomplete day of fasting.
+Otherwise, s/he is excused from fasting; however, Fidya will be due for each incomplete day of fasting.
 Sickness does not refer to small pains or headaches – there should be a medical condition that stops the person from fasting.

 There is nothing wrong with making up missed Ramadan fasts during any other days of the year, except for the following prohibited days: